Jinntec/Fore/doc/architecture.md

 it also employs some complexity and learning-curve that is not easy to master for everyone.

 Fore will keep close to the overall architecture and even try to keep element names and attributes whereever it makes sense.
-We hope to thereby make it easier for XForms users to do the migration to Fore.
+We hope to thereby make it easier for experienced XForms users to do the migration to Fore.

 ## The XForms MVC